damianfrench/internship/README.md

 This pipeline requires ECG analysis from ***patient_analysis3.py***<br>
 The code runs from the ***main()*** function, but is modular and can be used in parts with minimal preprocessing - ECG analysis requires more preprocessing but is easily seen in the afformentioned function.<br>
 ***Flags*** is an instance of the named tuple ***flags*** which is used to control when plots should be created.
 It is changed by ammending the Bools in the instantiation at the beginning of ***main***.
-Most functions have a Flags default but check the docstrings to avoid errors when using in a modular form.
+Most functions have a Flags default but check the docstrings to avoid errors when using in a modular form.<br><br>

+### Database
+The Database created from all the determined metrics is by default created in the same folder as the pipeline script.
+This can be changed simply by adding the path into the line defining the database: ***db_name = 'patient_metrics.db' if Flag else 'volunteer_metrics.db'*** on line **946**.<br>
+The Database is a Relational Database normalised to 3NF, and the database diagram is seen bellow: